 Remember that the annual leave is dependent on the Employer.
 In the event where you leave your current employer to join another organisation, your annual leave will be reset and recalculated.

-Pro-Rated Leave is calculated based on the number of complete months worked.
+Pro-Rated Leave is to calculated based on the number of complete months worked.

 The formula is as follows:

 (Number of completed months of service ÷ 12) × Number of days of annual leave entitlement

 If the number is in fiction, it will be rounded up or down depending on the fiction.

 You have served 7 complete months with your current employer, the calculation will be as follows:

 (7 (completed months of service) /12) × 7 (Number of days of annual leave entitlement for the first year)

 4.0833 is rounded down to 4 because the fraction is lesser than 0.5.
 If the fiction is greater than 0.5, for example, if we got 4.57 as the answer, it will be rounded up to 5.